easybuilders/easybuild/docs/Easyconfigs_index.rst

-EasyBuild often needs to search for :ref:`easyconfig_files` (or accompanying files like patches), either based on command line arguments (like the name of an easyconfig file) or options to the ``eb`` command (like ``--search``, see :ref:`searching_for_easyconfigs`), or to resolve dependencies for an particular easyconfig file that was parsed already.
+EasyBuild often needs to search for :ref:`easyconfig_files` (or accompanying files like patches), either based on command line arguments (like the name of an easyconfig file) or options to the ``eb`` command (like ``--search``, see :ref:`searching_for_easyconfigs`), or to resolve dependencies for a particular easyconfig file that was parsed already.

-Searching for easyconfig files or patches make take a while, since it may involve weeding through thousands of files, which may be located on a shared filesystem (where metadata-intensive operations like file searching can be rather slow).
+Searching for easyconfig files or patches may take a while, since it can potentially involve weeding through thousands of files, which may be located on a shared filesystem (where metadata-intensive operations like file searching can be rather slow).

-If EasyBuild turns out to be rather sluggish when searching for easyconfig files in your setup, using an *index* file could make a big difference.
+If EasyBuild turns out to be sluggish when searching for easyconfig files in your setup, using an *index* file could make a big difference.

 .. note:: Support for index files was implemented in EasyBuild version 4.2.0 .